mkhlrmnv/sunny-robot-arm/documentation/manufacturing/README.md

 ### Component Categories

+We tried adding all the basic components, but without assemblies that would showcase the whole robot / other big components, as they require a lot of files that we didn't feel necessary to be added to this repo.
+For more details, you can contact us and we will provide you with the files.

 #### Core Structural Components
 - **Bearing Housing**: Custom housing for rotational axis bearings
 - **Base Plate**: Main platform connecting linear rails adn the robot's rotational axis